What to do with your old passport stamps: 7 creative ideas

 It quietly found its way to people.
 As an indie team, we keep working on Stampie in coffee breaks, on weekends, and from wherever the next trip takes us.

-How this post was made: AI-assisted tools may be used in research and drafting, then reviewed and edited by the author.
+How this post was made: AI-assisted tools may be used in research, drafting and image generation, then reviewed and edited by the author.
 Travel policies change quickly.
 For visa, border, and entry requirements, please check primary sources (official immigration sites, your embassy) before you go.